red-blox/zap/docs/config/options.md

 ## `typescript_enum` [`0.6.24+`]

-This options allows the TypeScript output to generate `const enum` types instead of string literals.
+This option allows the TypeScript output to generate `const enum` types instead of string literals.

 ### Default